oskarhs/AutoHist.jl/paper/paper.md

 To this day, histograms remain one of the most widely used nonparametric density estimators.
 Their popularity is in no doubt due to their simplicity and interpretability, and they are routinely used by practitioners with limited mathematical backgrounds as a means of visualizing the distribution of data sets.
 Although the construction of a histogram for a given interval partition is a simple task, the quality of the resulting density estimate is very sensitive to the choice of bins.
-As a result, the task of designing automatic histogram procedures, where the number of bins and their location are chosen in a data-driven fashion, has recieved considerable interest in the statistics community.
+As a result, the task of designing automatic histogram procedures, where the number of bins and their location are chosen in a data-driven fashion, has received considerable interest in the statistics community.
 Despite advances in our understanding of different bin selection rules, many popular software libraries only include a limited number of simple rules for selecting a regular histogram partition, and typically do not provide any support for automatic irregular histogram construction.
 `AutoHist.jl` fills this gap by providing a fast implementation of state-of-the-art regular and irregular bin selection algorithms from the statistics literature.
 A complete overview of the bin selection procedures that have been implemented so far is given in **Table 1**.